 Maximising the Benefits of Fluoride with Good Oral Hygiene

 Oral health is a very important component of your overall health and well-being.
 Australians are lucky to have fluoridated tap water alongside other fluoridated products like mouthwash and toothpaste to help reduce the risks of tooth decay.
 Combined with good oral hygiene habits like brushing twice a day, and taking regular dental visits to the north sydney dentist your teeth should look and feel fantastic

-McMahons Point Health provides excellent general dentistry in North Sydney.
+McMahons Point Dental provides excellent general dentistry in North Sydney.
 Our family dentist, Dr Edwina Toulmin, is an experience and friendly dental specialists in North Sydney who can help you maximise your oral health.
 Get in touch with her today or book an appointment.